ABOUT DJ DAVE PAUL

 THE RECORD LABEL

 In 1995 Paul transformed The Bomb Hip-Hop Magazine into a record label and later the company was named "one of the fifteen independent labels that matter" according to Rolling Stone.
 Bomb's Return of the DJ series was ranked by Spin Magazine as #25 in their "The 90 Greatest Albums of the 90's" (Sept.
 1999 issue), receiving a higher rating than Gold & Platinum albums by Lauryn Hill, Pearl Jam, Tori Amos, PJ Harvey, Metallica, Green Day and Fatboy Slim.
 Having been credited with the revival of the D.J. as an artist in their own right for the Return of the DJ series, featured in the movie Scratch playing on the Sundance channel and available on DVD (Palm/WB), the label is also known for spotlighting Hip Hop from around the world.
-Some of the artists that have appeared on releases from Bomb Hip-Hop include Dilated Peoples, Blackalicious, J-Live, Cut Chemist from Jurassic 5, Qbert, DJ Craze, Z-Trip, Rob Swift & Roc Raida from X-ecutioners, Mr. Dibbs of Atmosphere, DJ Honda, DJ Format, Peanut Butter Wolf, Swollen Members, Jedi Mind Tricks, Mystik Journeymen, Rahzel, Immortal Technique, Digital Underground, Supernatural, Kid Koala and Mixmaster Mike of the Beastie Boys.
+Some of the artists that have appeared on releases from Bomb Hip-Hop include Dilated Peoples, Blackalicious, J-Live, Cut Chemist from Jurassic 5, Qbert, DJ Craze, Z-Trip, Mr. Dibbs, DJ Honda, DJ Format, Peanut Butter Wolf, Swollen Members, Jedi Mind Tricks, Mystik Journeymen, Rahzel, Immortal Technique, Supernatural, Kid Koala and Mixmaster Mike of the Beastie Boys.

 THE CONCERTS